ssilverman/rdm-schema/README.md

 ### Manufacturer ID

 All the example messages should use a manufacturer ID of zero or 0xFFFF because those are ESTA's.
-However, those will not validate against the schema.
+However, those will not validate against the schema if the value is restricted to the range 0x0001-0x7FFFF.
 There was some discussion on this:
-1. It is stated in several places that manufacturer IDs must be in the range 0x0001-0x7FFF, so we must restrict the range.
+1. It is stated in several places that manufacturer IDs must be in the range 0x0001-0x7FFF, so we should restrict the range.
 See:
    1. [ANSI E1.20](https://tsp.esta.org/tsp/documents/public_review_docs.php)
    2. [ANSI E1.33](https://tsp.esta.org/tsp/documents/public_review_docs.php)
    3. [Control Protocols Working Group - Manufacturer IDs](https://tsp.esta.org/tsp/working_groups/CP/mfctrIDs.php)